FAForever/wiki-pages/Development/Mapping/Gaea.md

 [Link to tutorial 4]

 ## Help and frequently asked questions
 To help you on your way, all tutorials include a section on common mistakes and their fixes.
 If these sections do not help you when you are stuck, please feel free to ask for help in the [FAF discord's](https://discord.gg/SsxPZRbM) mapping-section.
+The mapping-channels in the FAF discord include two threads containing my research notes and comments on Gaea, which you might find useful.
 Alternatively, [contact Prohibitorum](https://discord.com/channels/@me/prohibitorum/) on discord directly.